Tcholly/ParticleEditor/README.md

 # TODO
 - Add better save and open dialogs
+- Save as a file supported by the [ResourceManager](https://github.com/Tcholly/ResourceManager)
-- Ability to bind a value to a function of time (like sin(t)
+- Ability to bind a value to a function of time (like sin(t))